Steamship: Triple expansion engines

+The 1947 paddle steamer PS Waverley is powered by a three-crank diagonal triple-expansion marine steam engine built by Rankin & Blackmore.

 Throughout the 1870s, compound-engined steamships and sailing vessels coexisted in an economic equilibrium: the operating costs of steamships were still too high in certain trades, so sail was the only commercial option in many situations.
 The compound engine, where steam was expanded twice in two separate cylinders, still had inefficiencies.
 The solution was the triple expansion engine, in which steam was successively expanded in a high pressure, intermediate pressure and a low pressure cylinder.

 The theory of this was established in the 1850s by John Elder, but it was clear that triple expansion engines needed steam at, by the standards of the day, very high pressures.
 The existing boiler technology could not deliver this.
 Wrought iron could not provide the strength for the higher pressures.
 Steel became available in larger quantities in the 1870s, but the quality was variable.
 The overall design of boilers was improved in the early 1860s, with the Scotch-type boilers – but at that date these still ran at the lower pressures that were then current.

 The first ship fitted with triple expansion engines was Propontis (launched in 1874).
 She was fitted with boilers that operated at 150 psi – but these had technical problems and had to be replaced with ones that ran at 90 psi.
 This substantially degraded performance.